yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 ## LP'd yCRV/CRV
 ![](https://i.imgur.com/3JNhzWR.png)

 Liquidity Pool'd yCRV provides liquidity to the new CRV/yCRV pool on Curve, and lp-yCRV holders receive this LP fees and emissions.
-When you zap to this token, under the hood, you are entering an LP position in the yCRV/CRV pool and and depositing the LP tokens into the lp-yCRV yVault.
+When you zap to this token, under the hood, you are entering an LP position in the yCRV/CRV pool and depositing the LP tokens into the lp-yCRV yVault.

 This is also a Yearn v2 vault with a strategy that deposits all CRV emissions generated back into the pool to grow the position.
 Like st-yCRV this is designed to be a set and forget token that auto harvests and auto compound rewards.